 These sharks are not well-known around humans.
 This species is probably often mistaken for the Galapagos shark; hence, it is questionable if the incidents attributed to this species were indeed caused by duskies and not by Galapagos sharks.
 They are inquisitive animals and accidents have occurred.

 These sharks approach humans rather quickly and may stay in the vicinity of them for extended periods of time, and then often shadow the divers.
 As with other species, an interaction strongly depends on the environment (in addition to situation related circumstances).
 Galapagos sharks can be very obtrusive.
 When coming closer (mainly during their first approaches) they often seem to be attracted by a diver’s fins and a slow withdrawal is advised should the initial curiosity not cease.
 If a bite (into the fins) seems likely, stretching the fin towards the shark is the best policy (to prevent that the shark tries to swim “under the diver”).
-However, such bites are mostly superficial (mainly exploratory nature).
+However, such bites are mostly superficial (mainly of exploratory nature).
 If the shark does not back off, leaving the water is necessary.
-If exiting the water is not possible, a diver should try to touch the shark’s gills (if the animal comes that close again).
-Some incidents with this species are known but all of them provoked by the later victim.
+If exiting the water is not possible, a diver should follow the FACE-GUIDE-PUSH-MOVE rule.
+Some incidents with this species are known but all of them were provoked by the later victim.

-The shark is rather shy around humans, and the noted accidents have not been confirmed (very few are known).
-Despite their general shyness, they sometimes approach rather quickly and then examine swimmers and divers extensively.
-If food is close by, they seem to completely ignore people.
+This shark can be cautious but also very bold, it all depends on the situation.
+If food is close by, they seem to completely ignore people (and so can pass by very, very close).
 Although large sharks should always be approached with caution, the negative reputation great hammerheads have among some people is without solid basis.

 This is probably the most frequently encountered species in the reefs of the Indian Ocean and the Pacific Ocean together with the whitetip reef and blacktip reef shark.
 Although rather curious, these sharks hardly ever come very close and keep their distance except when being fed or around cleaning stations.
 However, if a diver is positioned too close to a cleaning station, these sharks stay away.
 Accidents have happened with this species.